Water Heater Anode Rods 101: What They Are, Types & How They Work

 Although the cost of anode rod replacement varies by region and installation circumstances, here are some of the most important factors that service providers will consider in their pricing:

-• Are you replacing your anode rod with one of the same type or is it a different material? (affects the price of the replacement anode rod)
+- Are you replacing your anode rod with one of the exact same type or is it a different material?
+(This affects the price of the replacement anode rod, especially if you are upgrading to a powered anode, which tend to be more expensive)

 If you are contacting a service provider to change your anode rod, you may be able to save some money on labor costs by partially draining the tank yourself (connecting a hose to the drain valve, placing the loose end in a drain, then opening the drain valve) and then having a technician install the anode rod; it will be important to mention that you will have the tank drained ahead of time.

-At U.S. Water Heating Solutions, we typically charge between $169.00 (standard anode rods) and $399.00 (powered anode rods) for residential anode rod replacement, including the cost of the new anode rod and labor for installation.
+At U.S. Water Heating Solutions, we typically charge between $300.00 (standard anode rods) and $450.00 (powered anode rods) for residential anode rod replacement, including the cost of the new anode rod and labor for installation.
+We also offer lower rates for combined services (like maintenance and anode rod upgrades).

 Anode Rod Diagnosis & Replacement

 U.S. Water Heating Solutions offers an array of water heater anode rod and general water heater services.
-Our technicians even stock a selection of the most commonly replaced water heater parts, including select anode rods on their service vans.
+Our technicians even stock a selection of the most commonly replaced water heater parts, including a small selection of anode rods on their service vans.